matomatical/coursework-portfolio/README.md

 ETCS credits: 6.
 Final grade: 6.0 (6.0 scale).

+Assessment:

 * This subject offered challenging weekly puzzles, several for each new model of computation which we studied.

     I was proud to complete every puzzle successfully.
 However, so as not to spoil these puzzles for future students I will not publish my solutions.

+    The study of so many of models gave me a broader perspective on computation, which remains one of the most fascinating ideas I have ever studied.

-* The final project involved designing and studying and then lecturing about my own model of computation.
+* The final project involved designing and studying and then delivering a lecture about my own original model of computation.

-TODO: Add details.
+  I am not certain how original my idea was, but I explored what I called a *society of finite-state transducers*, which was the result of composing the input/output streams of finite-state transducers in a network.

+  Regrettably, I don't have a recording of the presentation, which was partly at a virtual whiteboard.

 #### 363-0588-00L Complex Networks

+This class was an introduction to complex systems research using network models.
 [Details](http://www.vvz.ethz.ch/Vorlesungsverzeichnis/lerneinheit.view?lerneinheitId=135015&semkez=2020S&ansicht=KATALOGDATEN&lang=en).
 ECTS credits: 4.
 Final grade: 6.0 (6.0 scale)

+Assessment:

+* In weekly coding exercises, we implemented many ideas from complex networks such as random graph models and various measures of centrality.

+    Once again, I have decided not to share my solutions since the same exercises are likely to be used in future semesters.

+    However, I should say that I really learned a lot about using Python's scientific stack (esp. numpy, matplotlib) during these exercises.
+    I pushed myself to vectorise as many components of the network algorithms we were implementing as we went, to the point where I became infamous in the weekly tutorials for saying 'did you know you can do that faster using numpy?'
+Well, anyway, I had a lot of fun embracing arrays, so I didn't mind.

 ## TODO:

 Notes to self:

-* Add project details for neural systems group project.
-* Add final project details for models of computation.
+* Add more final project details for models of computation.
 * Add projects details and reports from 2019 machine learning classes and compiler project from PLI.
 * Add Sierpinski triangle image for Models of Computation.